17th/18thC, Camphor, Hunan. Rare five-clawed dragons cabriole legs. 33″ h, 44″ d

-The top of each half-table is constructed from a thick slab of camphor wood with a “water stopping” molded edge.
-The surface retains most of its thick black lacquer finish, which is crazed with fine “snakeskin” crackle.
-The high waist on each table exhibits five decorative panels with relief carvings.
-Three panels in the middle show carvings of lifestyle of the elite class at play, with carvings of seasonal flowers and birds on the panel on each side.
+The high recessed waist of each half-table has decorative panels with relief carvings.
+Three panels facing front show lifestyle of the elite class at play, with carvings of seasonal flowers and birds on a panel on each side.
 The flared apron below the waist has trailing floral relief carvings edged with gilding.
-This apron with undulating gilded beaded edge is complimented by a carved lively gilded dragon head at the top of each of the six cabriole legs which end with five claws.
-A five claws dragon design was usually reserved for the royal palace , so this pair of half-round tables could have been made for a member of the royal family.
-The cabriole legs style have been around China for centuries and might have influence the development of furniture style in Europe in the 18th century.
-This pair of half-round tables with such beautiful relief paintings, cabriole legs ending with five claws dragon feet would grace any entrance hall of a mansion today.
+This apron with undulating gilded beaded edge is complimented by a carved, lively gilded dragon head at the top of each of the six cabriole legs which end with five claws.
+A five claws dragon design was usually restricted for use only by a member of the royal family in China in that early era, this pair of half-round tables must have been made for someone of high status.
+It would have been used separately beside a doorway, or as a round vestibule table.
+The cabriole legs style has been around China for centuries and might have influence the development of furniture style in Europe in the 18th century.

 Except for a little damage to the claws due to being stored in some damp government warehouse during periods of social unrest in China, these half-tables survived together in excellent condition.
 These tables have been in our private collection ever since they were found in China.